-Dr. Thomas P. Leppard is an Assistant Professor of Anthropology, specializing primarily in (i) the emergence of social complexity and (ii) human ecology and ecoydnamics.
+Dr. Thomas P. Leppard is an Assistant Professor of Anthropology.
 He earned his PhD in Archaeology at Brown University (2013), and has an MA from the University of Sheffield (2007) and an MA from the University of St Andrews (2006).
-Prior to coming to FSU, and after a brief period living in Micronesia, he held postdoctoral positions at Rutgers University and subsequently at the University of Cambridge.
+Prior to joining FSU, he held the inaugural Renfrew Fellowship in Archaeology at the University of Cambridge.
 In 2020, he was awarded an AIAS-COFUND research fellowship at the Aarhus Institute for Advanced Studies at Aarhus University, Denmark.

-A selection of his publications addressing these and other topics can be found here, along with a current CV:
+A selection of his publications addressing these and other topics can be found here:

 And more information on LASS can be found here: